Bilateral thalamic infarcts

 Bilateral thalamic hypodensities suggestive of bilateral infarction.

-Thalamic infarcts are generally asymmetric and due to multiple emboli or small vessel ischaemia.
+Thalamic infarcts are generally asymmetric and due to multiple emboli or small vessel ischemia.
 Bilateral thalamic infarction is uncommon 1.
 Prognosis is thought to be poor especially if associated with midbrain infarction 2.
 This relates to a persistence of cognitive and psychiatric manifestations rather than mortality and recovery from motor deficit 3.
 Causes include:

 - artery of percheron occlusion 1